Sathyan08/line_server/README.md

 I researched Stack Overflow to learn more about Redis and Memcached, which were the two technologies that I initially considered when I first started working on this project.
 I also used Stack Overflow to learn how to specify the status to send when rendering json in a Rails API.

 I consulted Brewhouse.io on how to use service objects to keep models thin in Rails apps.
-[I'm an inline-style link]( brewhouse.io/blog/2014/04/30/gourmet-service-objects.html )
+[Brewhouse]( brewhouse.io/blog/2014/04/30/gourmet-service-objects.html )

 I used Site Point to learn how to incorporate Redis into a Rails application.
-You can find the specific article that I referenced at [I'm an inline-style link]( www.sitepoint.com/introduction-to-using-redis-with-rails ).
+You can find the specific article that I referenced at [Sitepoint]( www.sitepoint.com/introduction-to-using-redis-with-rails ).

 I watched the Railscast episode on Memcached to review how to incorporate Memcached into a Rails app, even though I ultimately decided to use Redis for this project.
-[I'm an inline-style link]( railscasts.com/episodes/380-memcached-dalli )
+[Railscasts]( railscasts.com/episodes/380-memcached-dalli )

 ### 5. What third-party libraries or other tools does the system user?
 How did you choose each library or framework that you used?